aakashpawar49/Medical-Chatbot-Generative-AI/README.md

 ---

-## 🛡 Disclaimer
+## 📦 Tech Stack
+- Layer	Tool
+- UI	Streamlit
+- PDF Loader	LangChain PyPDFLoader
+- Text Splitter	LangChain RecursiveCharacterTextSplitter
+- Embeddings	sentence-transformers/all-MiniLM-L6-v2
+- Vector DB	FAISS
+- LLM	google/flan-t5-base
+- Pipeline	HuggingFace text2text-generation

+ ---

+## 📬 Get in Touch
+- aakashpawar496@gmail.com
+- Made by AAKASH PAWAR

-This chatbot is intended for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+⚠️ This chatbot is for educational and demonstration purposes only.
+It is not a replacement for professional medical advice.
 Always consult a qualified healthcare provider for medical concerns.

 ---

-## 📬 Contact

-- aakashpawar496@gmail.com
-- Built by Aakash Pawar